For Incoming First-Year Caltech Graduate Students

 The Resnick Institute awards research fellowships to outstanding graduate student researchers with projects that chart new paths in renewable energy and sustainability science.
-Selections are made by a Faculty Review Committee and based on application, project presentation, and interview.
-The fellowships offer students the opportunity to explore new directions in sustainability focused scientific research by covering tuition and providing a stipend of $31,500/year for academic year 2013-2014.
-We anticipate awarding two fellowships per application period.
+Awardees are selected by a Faculty Review Committee.
+Fellowships offer students the opportunity to explore new directions in sustainability focused scientific research by covering tuition and providing a stipend of $35,000/year.
+Stipend rate is for academic year 2018-2019 and may increase in subsequent years.

-Students must have completed at least their first year of graduate study by June 2014 to be eligible.
+Students must have completed at least their first year of graduate study by December 2018 to be eligible.
 Prior to submission, support for the applicant's research topic must be obtained from at least one, and preferably two Caltech faculty members, who will then submit letters of support on your behalf per below.

 Learn About Our Current Fellows